PAKDD2026/Workshop/README.md

 **Included workshops/special sessions:**

-AI4DF (AI for Data Futures)
+AI4DF (AI and Data Science for Digital Finance)

-DMO-FinTech (Data‑Driven Methods and Optimization for Financial Technology)
+DMO-FinTech (Decision Making and Optimization in Financial Technologies)

-RAFDA (Recent Advances in Foundation models for Data Analytics)
+RAFDA (Research and Applications of Foundation Models for Data Mining and Affective Computing)

-AMI-PAKDD (Advanced Machine Learning for Intelligent Systems)
+AMI-PAKDD (Autonomous Machine Intelligence: From Theory to Practice)

-EFMxDM (Explainable and Fair Models for Data Mining)
+EFMxDM (Resource-Efficient Foundation Models for Large-Scale Data Mining)

-JEN-AI (Joint Event on Next‑Generation AI)
+JEN-AI (Generative AI and Computational Journalism)

 Doctoral Consortium